rickstaa/panda-autograsp/docsrc/source/info/info.rst

 .. _Dex-Net 2.0: https://berkeleyautomation.github.io/dex-net/#dexnet_2
 .. _FC-GQ-CNN: https://berkeleyautomation.github.io/fcgqcnn

-.. note:: The text and the images above are taken from the original `GQCNN documentation <https://berkeleyautomation.github.io/gqcnn/>`_.
+.. note:: Currently only the parallel jaw variants of the GQ-CNN and FC-GQ-CNN networks are supported by the `panda_autograsp`_ package.

 Other submodules contained in this package
 -------------------------------------------------